osakared/grig.tech/input/tutorial.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/IQs2a2KHlpk" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 And the [slides](https://webbmaster.com/assets/grig_presentation.pdf) for it.
 See also [their blog post about haxe and audio](https://webbmaster.com/2019/05/advantages-disadvantages-haxe-audio).

+See the [examples](https://gitlab.com/haxe-grig/grig/-/tree/master/examples) in the main grig repo.
+The [other repos](https://gitlab.com/haxe-grig/) also contain examples and tests.